- ISRAEL21c - http://www.israel21c.org -

-Despite the ongoing conflict, Palestinian and Israeli scientists are collaborating with colleagues from Hungary in a trilateral research project that uses nanotechnology to investigate diseases such as HIV.
+Despite the ongoing conflict, Palestinian and Israeli scientists are collaborating with colleagues from

 The Israeli-Palestinian conflict is a vivid one that people see on TV every day.
 The images are hard to shake, particularly during these troubled times.
 Most Americans, however, never get a chance to witness another picture, one where Palestinians and Israelis work together – quietly – for the common good of all mankind.